 Doonbeg National School

-Doonbeg National School (S.N.
-Dúnbeag), is located in the coastal village of Doonbeg in Co.
+Doonbeg National School (Scoil Náisiúnta Dúnbeag), is located in the coastal village of Doonbeg in Co.
 Clare.
-There are two mainstream class teachers a shared learning support and resource teacher.
+There are three mainstream class teachers a shared special education teacher.
 It promotes the Catholic Ethos, encouraging the children to develop fully intellectually, physically, emotionally, spiritually and morally.
 The school community of parents, pupils and teachers also work closely together, to create a warm and welcoming atmosphere.

 For more information visit http://www.doonbegns.scoilnet.ie/

 Shragh National School